 Fan Zhendong Training Routine: Drills, Diet & Pro Secrets (2026 Guide)

 Fan Zhendong, often regarded as the most dominant player of the modern table tennis era, is known for his explosive forehand, lightning-fast reflexes, and unshakable consistency.
 Behind this success lies his daily training routine, built on precision, endurance, and repetition.
-According to the International Table Tennis Federation (ITTF), Fan spends over six hours each day on technical and physical drills.
-His dedication from a young age has transformed him into a model of discipline and resilience, qualities every aspiring table tennis player can adopt.
+According to the ITTF, Fan spends over six hours each day on technical and physical drills, qualities every aspiring player can adopt.

 Key Takeaways